Faculty Rights and Responsibilities

 - If you assign films or videos, obtain them with a closed captioning option.
-Disability Services can assist with adding captions to a video if an accessible format cannot be obtained.
+Accessibility Resource Center can assist with adding captions to a video if an accessible format cannot be obtained.
 This process can take some time, so advanced planning is helpful.

 - Speak clearly and face the class while speaking.
 In addition, when a student speaks in class, repeat comments or questions for the class as necessary.

 - Always use a normal tone of voice when extending a verbal welcome.
 Do not raise your voice unless requested.